firolightfog/Yolow/README.md

 <img width="272" alt="image" src="https://user-images.githubusercontent.com/34127628/156900013-2fd81ae0-16ac-40fd-adf2-582d2e2ae03a.png">

+2.1.6 update: if there's no PIN connected then fixed voltages are sent to the output.
+Unfortunately the knob labels don't properly reflect the behaviour.

 ### ChSel6
 Select upto 6 of your favorite channels from a polyphonic input (see POLYIN).
 The result will be a polyphonic output (see OUT).
 The number of channels in the output can be set from 1 to 6 in the context menu.
 Similarly to the suggestion [here](https://github.com/dbgrande/GrandeModular/issues/4).

 ### ChSel8
 Select upto 8 of your favorite channels from a polyphonic input (see POLYIN).
 The result will be a polyphonic output (see OUT).
 The number of channels in the output can be set from 1 to 8 in the context menu.
 It's only 2HP!
+2.1.6 update: if there's no PIN connected then fixed voltages are sent to the output.
+Unfortunately the knob labels don't properly reflect the behaviour.

 -----